philipcp23/js-budet-app/README.md

 - Method to loop over an array: map;
 - Remove elements from an array using slice method
 - Remove an element from the DOM
+- Make the budget controller interact with the Expense prototype
+-